intel/linux-sgx/docs/design/sgx2.md

 ## <span id="anchor-59"></span>Dynamic Page Allocation/Deallocation

-EDMM introduces an instruction – EAUG to add EPC pages to an existing enclave after EINIT.
+EDMM introduces an instruction, EAUG to add EPC pages to an existing enclave after EINIT.
 All pages added by EAUG are required to be accepted by the enclave explicitly using EACCEPT as a security measure.
 More details are available in the SDM.